Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Hiding your IP address can protect your location and your information against hackers, your internet service provider and anyone else who may be trying to get your data.

-If you want to hide your IP address, remember that the three reliable options are getting one of the best VPNs, relying on a proxy server or using the TOR Browser.
+If you want to hide your IP address, remember that the three reliable options are getting one of the best VPN services, relying on a proxy server or to use Tor Browser.